-Homework is set after one of the two lessons per week.
+Part two work is set after each of the two lessons per week.
 Pupils can expect a substantial piece of work, usually a written exercise, and sometimes a practice exam question.
 Each piece of homework should take 30 to 45 minutes to complete thoroughly.